tidymass/tidymass-website/content/docs/chapter7/3-construct_public_databases.md

 ## Introduction

-If you want to construct databases for `metid`, you can use the [massDatabase](https://massdatabase.tidymass.org/) package. `massdatabase` is an R package that operates the online public databases and combines with other tools for streamlined compound annotation and pathway enrichment analysis. `massDatabase` is a flexible, simple, and powerful tool that can be installed on all platforms, allowing the users to leverage all the online public databases for biological function mining.
+If you want to construct databases for `metid`, you can use the [massDatabase](https://massdatabase.tidymass.org/) package. `massdatabase` is an R package that operates the online public databases and combines with other tools for streamlined compound annotation and pathway enrichment analysis. `massdatabase` is a flexible, simple, and powerful tool that can be installed on all platforms, allowing the users to leverage all the online public databases for biological function mining.

 ![](/docs/chapter7/figures/Figure_massdatabase.png)

-## Installation of `massdatabase`
+## Install `massdatabase`

 You can install `massdatabase` from [GitLab](https://gitlab.com/tidymass/massdatabase).